Ascyltus pterygodes

 Ascyltus pterygodes is a cosmopolitan jumping spider of the Pacific.
-The spider belongs to the genus Ascyltus, a group of jumping spiders easily identified by their relatively large size and the iridescent scales on their carapace.
-The population density of this species is unknown.
+The spider belongs to the genus Ascyltus, a group of jumping spiders identified by their relatively large size and the iridescent scales on their carapace.

 Description

 A. pterygodes are large to very large specimens.
 In addition to iridescent scales on the antero-lateral carapace A. pterygodes have very large and prominent cheek areas with their chelicerae distended forward.
 Other identifying features include the absence of lateral spines on the first metatarsi, three rows of eyes, and a large multicusped tooth.

 Behavior

-Pterygodes are a rare sighting during most parts of the year but seem to go into hiding during the spring where none were found to be observed.
+A. pterygodes are a rare sighting during most parts of the year but seem to go into hiding during the spring where none were found to be observed.

 Diet

 A. pterygodes will not limit itself to just insects, rather it will even eat its own kind.
-Ascyltus pterygodes is also known to controlled the outbreak of coconut moths in Fiji.
+Ascyltus pterygodes is also known to control the outbreak of coconut moths in Fiji.